MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 Approval Process
 ================
 Every ticket will need to get approval from a group of people.
-These approvals are marked on the Ticket Summary wiki pages by those signing off the approval.
+These approvals are marked on the :ref:`Ticket Summary wiki pages <template>` by those signing off the approval.

 .. tip::
     Make it really clear and easy for approvers to understand your change and